 Using the 2018 and other wet seasons (e.g., 2009, 2013) as examples, Mizuho will discuss outcomes of his field trials conducted in VA to outline which diseases we need to be most concerned about and how to deal with them.
 He will also cover alternative chemical and cultural tools that can be used in conjunction with conventional chemical approaches.

 Peter Bell, winemaker at Fox Run Vineyards, Seneca Lake, NY will pour and discuss Hedonia, a semi-dry Traminette-basd white port-style wine, while Damien Blanchon, winemaker at Afton Mountain Vineyards, VA pours and discusses his as-yet unreleased Vin Doux Naturel wine based on Muscat of Alexandria, in the French Provençal tradition.

 W03b | Refillable Container Options

 The greenest container of all is one that can be refilled.
 Wineries are increasingly selling wine in re-useable bottles or growlers that can be re-filled on-premise, saving container costs and raw materials.
 Keg wine also saves lots of packaging material while offering trade and retail customers savings.
-Michael Shaps Wineworks has been selling wine in re-fillable bottles for years and Jessica Bossert will explain the ecology and cost benefits, while Lee Hartman has only recently introduced growlers at Bluestone Vineyards but is optimistic on the future of this eco-friendly option.
+Cape May Winery has started a popular growler program from their tasting room wines-on-tap, while Lee Hartman has only recently introduced growlers at Bluestone Vineyards but is optimistic on the future of this eco-friendly option.

 12:30 PM – 1:40 PM